wirl-ice/iceberg-beacon-track-database-tools/README.md

 More details on the IBTD can be found in the Database documentation:

-Mueller D, Rajewicz, J, Garbo A, Tivy A (2025) Iceberg Beacon Track Database [version 1.0] Documentation.
+[Mueller D, Rajewicz, J, Garbo A, Tivy A (2025) Iceberg Beacon Track Database [version 1.0] Documentation.
 Water and Ice Research Lab, Department of Geography and Environmental Studies, Carleton University, Ottawa.
-32 pp.
+32 pp. doi:10.22215/wirl/2025.1](https://doi.org/10.22215/wirl/2025.1)

 ## Overview